Chela: “Master, How May I Survive The Many Threats Of This Life?”

 - Another student said that several classmates reported the attacker several times to school officials for odd behavior.
 They said, “We did report him, time and time again since he was in middle school, It was no surprise to anyone who knew him to hear he was the shooter.”

-In hindsight, after an attack, it always seems that some if not most of the pre-indicators were present, yet no one saw them.
+In hindsight, after school shootings, it always seems that some if not most of the pre-indicators were present, yet no one saw them.
 How do you miss:

 - Depression and/or withdrawal